Kat632/PP4-LettuceEat/README.md

 ### Features to Implement in the future
 - **Favourites Page**
-     - **Feature** - This feature would have been used to display all the recipes a user would have liked so the user could find them easier.
+     - **Feature** - This feature would have been used to display all the recipes a user has liked so the user could find them more easily.
-     - **Reason for not featuring in this release** - The reason for not releasing this feature was that the developer ran out of time to implement the feature before the project's due date.
+     - **Reason for not featuring in this release** - The reason for not releasing this feature was that I ran out of time to implement the feature before the project's due date.
 This will be developed further in the future after grading is complete.
 - **Sharing Images in Comments**
      - **Feature** - This feature would have allowed users to upload images of their attempts at the recipes in the comments section next to their comment.
-     - **Reason for not featuring in this release** - Again, the developer ran out of time to implement this feature before the project's due date.
+     - **Reason for not featuring in this release** - Again, I ran out of time to implement this feature before the project's due date.
 This will also be developed further in the future after grading is complete.
 - **Saving Drafts to a Profile Page**
-     - **Feature** - This feature would have allowed users to create a draft of a recipe which would be saved on a profile page which would allow them to complete the draft at a later date and release the recipe onto the site.
+     - **Feature** - This feature would have allowed users to create a draft of a recipe which would be saved on a profile page and would allow them to complete the draft at a later date and release the recipe onto the site.
-     - **Reason for not featuring in this release** - Once again, the developer ran out of time to implement this feature before the project's due date.
+     - **Reason for not featuring in this release** - Once again, I ran out of time to implement this feature before the project's due date.
 This will also be developed further in the future after grading is complete.
 - **Search Recipes**
      - **Feature** - This feature would have allowed users to search recipes, either by typing the name of a recipe, or searching for a specific category of recipes e.g. Vegan.
-     - **Reason for not featuring in this release** - Once again, the developer ran out of time to implement this feature before the project's due date.
+     - **Reason for not featuring in this release** - Once again, I ran out of time to implement this feature before the project's due date.
 This will also be developed further in the future after grading is complete.
 - **Categorise Recpies**
      - **Feature** - Recipes could be organised into categories, thus enabling users to search by categories.
      - **Reason for not featuring in this release** - In hindsight, this would have been very easy to implement at the beginning of the project when I was designing the models.
 I will include this in the future, after grading is complete.